Interview with Stefan Banz

 enlarged through research.

-B: I try to modulate my artistic work in a sense that it implies both
+B: I try to modulate my artistic work in a sense that it implies

 aspects: that it instantly functions visually, but that at second sight